migueldamota/migueldamota/README.md

 #### [TheDailyHack](https://github.com/migueldamota/thedailyhack)

-A open source platform for getting the latest news of [HackerNews](https://news.ycombinator.com) in EPUB (as a newspaper design)> This project is still in development
+A open source platform for getting the latest news of [HackerNews](https://news.ycombinator.com) in EPUB (as a newspaper design).
+This project is still in development